 In a time of crisis, we often see the best in people.
 Even before COVID-19 was officially classified by the World Health Organisation (WHO) as a global pandemic, citizens and government leaders alike were praising...Read More

-TPRM compliance program: Are you establishing the legal compliance, financial viability, and integrity levels of outside partners, suppliers and customers seeking to affiliate with your business?
-It's highly probable that, at some point, organisations that...Read More
+Third-Party Risk Management Compliance Program: Does your business have a Third-Party Risk Management (TPRM) Compliance Program?
+Are you establishing the legal compliance, financial viability, and integrity levels of outside partners, suppliers and customers seeking to...Read More

 These are challenging and complex times.
 COVID-19 is forcing organisations to adapt quickly and change their business model in the process.
 In an era of compliance, with many regulations and regional "interpretations", leaders and organisations...Read More